Devansh-ops/cloudflare-multi-tunnel/README.md

 # Cloudflare Multi-Tunnel Setup Guide

-This guide explains how to establish two Cloudflare tunnels from a single Linux machine, each connected to a separate Cloudflare account.
-It is tailored for Linux, specifically tested on Ubuntu Server 24 LTS.
+This guide details how to set up two Cloudflare tunnels from a single Linux machine, each connecting to a different Cloudflare account.
+It's specifically designed for Linux and has been tested on Ubuntu Server 24 LTS.

 ## Prerequisites
-Before you begin, ensure Cloudflare is installed on your system by executing the following commands:
+Ensure Cloudflare is installed on your system by executing the following commands:

 ```bash
 sudo mkdir -p --mode=0755 /usr/share/keyrings